 - A-1-1.1 The authority having jurisdiction may require upgrading of existing installations to meet current standards and requirements only when the lack of compliance with this standard presents a serious fire or life safety hazard.
 It should be noted that care and maintenance of materials for ongoing and existing installations should be maintained in accordance with the standards under which they were installed. - A-1-2.1 The development of fire doors and related devices is a continuous process; therefore, this standard cannot be up-to-date at all times.
-This standard is intended to be current only to the date of publication. - A-1-4, Fire Door The fire protection rating of a fire door presumes that the door is installed with the appropriate frame, hardware, and other accessories required by this standard.
+This standard is intended to be current only to the date of publication. - A-1-4 Fire Door.
+The fire protection rating of a fire door presumes that the door is installed with the appropriate frame, hardware, and other accessories required by this standard.
 In any instance, where any of the required elements are omitted, the assembly rating is void by this standard and the opening protection is not considered equivalent to the labeled or otherwise indicated fire protection rating of the door component. - A-1-5.1 Labels or classification marks may be of metal, paper, or plastics, or may be stamped or diecast into the item. - A-1-6.1 Doors are of several classifications, types, and methods of operation.
 Fire door assemblies consist of individually labeled components that are essential to satisfactory performance of the complete assembly.
 Some labels cover one or more components in addition to the door.
-(For specific information see 1-6.2 and Appendix F.) - A-1-6.3.
-Testing laboratories may provide a label or certificate of inspection for door assemblies larger than the maximum size indicated in Appendix C. Door assemblies exceeding these size limitations have not been subjected to the standard fire tests.
+(For specific information see 1-6.2 and Appendix E.) - A-1-6.3 Testing laboratories may provide a label or certificate of inspection for door assemblies larger than the maximum size indicated in Appendix C. Door assemblies exceeding these size limitations have not been subjected to the standard fire tests.
 In certain cases the testing laboratory may be prepared to furnish a label or certificate of inspection for such oversize door assemblies.
-This does not indicate that the door assemblies are capable of furnishing standard fire protection but only that they conform to the requirements of design, materials, and construction as established by the individual listings.
+This does not indicate that the door assemblies are capable of furnishing standard fire protection but only that they conform to the requirements of design, materials, and construction as established by the individual listings. - A-1-12 Fire doors, shutters, or fire windows are of value only if properly installed so they will close at the time of fire. - A-2-5.1 Door frames may carry a label stating the hourly rating.
+The rating of the installed assembly will carry the rating of the door or the door frame, whichever is less. - A-2-5.2 Door frames should be installed following the general guidelines shown on Figure B-26A, "Typical Pressed Steel Door Frame Installations."
+The door frame installations shown on Figure B-26A do not represent all types of installations, but illustrate some typical door frame installation techniques required for the proper installation of fire door frames. - A-2-5.2.1 Test information suggests that a door frame butted to the end of a drywall construction will not perform under standard fire and hose stream test methods. - A-2-8 Individual listed or labeled hardware products are usually suitable for fire door assemblies of any construction or hourly rating.
+There are, however, some exceptions to this because of limitations found either in individual door or frame construction or in the hardware products.